Dolittle (film): Box office

-Dolittle grossed $77 million in the United States and Canada, and $174 million in other territories, for a worldwide total of $251 million, against a production budget of $175 million.
+Dolittle grossed $77 million in the United States and Canada, and $174.5 million in other territories, for a worldwide total of $251.5 million.
 Due to its high production and marketing costs, The New York Observer estimated that the film needed to gross over $500 million worldwide to break even; following its debut weekend, it was estimated the film would lose Universal between $50–100 million.

 In the United States and Canada, the film was released alongside Bad Boys for Life, and was projected to gross $20–22 million from 4,155 theaters in its three-day opening weekend, and a total of around $27 million over the full four-day Martin Luther King Jr. Day weekend.
 It made $6.3 million on its first day, including $925,000 from Thursday night previews.
 It went on to debut to $22 million for three days, and $29.5 million over the four-day frame, finishing second, behind Bad Boys for Life.
 The film made $12.1 million in its second weekend and $7.7 million in its third, remaining in second both times.

 After months of delays, the film was released in China on July 24, and made $5.2 million from about 3,000 screens in its opening weekend.
 By August 6, the film had reached $14.6 million in grosses in the country.